 Parker completed his MS in plant pathology/chemical engineering at the University of Arizona studying biological fuel cells.
-Parker is a fellow in the Translational Plant Science Graduate Program where he is co-advised by Vishnu Sundaresan (Mechanical Engineering) and Katrina Cornish.
-Parker’s research focuses on conducting polymer devices known as chemical actuators and their use in controlling natural rubber synthesis and other biological reactions.
+Parker was a fellow in the Translational Plant Science Graduate Program where he is co-advised by Vishnu Sundaresan (Mechanical Engineering) and Katrina Cornish.
+Parker’s research focused on conducting polymer devices known as chemical actuators and their use in controlling natural rubber synthesis and other biological reactions.
 Parker holds two patents: Hybrid Microbial-Enzymatic Fuel Cells and Programmable Chemical Actuators.
+Graduated Summer 2021.